trwaters/dynamicalTI/index.md

 The animations below are of time-dependent solutions to the equations of non-adiabatic gas dynamics described in this [submitted paper](https://arxiv.org/abs/2111.07440), designed to follow the evolution of an ultrafast outflow (UFO) launched from the subparsec-scale environment of an AGN accretion disk.
 The UFO is subjected to irradiation by ionizing X-ray photons (assumed to be produced in a hot corona in the immediate vicinity of the supermassive black hole), and this makes it prone to dynamical thermal instability.
 These are 1D calculations performed in either spherical coordinates ('RW' = radial wind case) or cartesian coordinates ('VW' = vertical wind case) using [Athena++](https://github.com/PrincetonUniversity/athena-public-version/wiki) (v19).

 ### RW runs
 Here is an animated version of Figure 3 in the paper, showing how the outflow climbs the S-curve starting from a stable location on the cold branch.
-This illustrates one of the key ideas of the paper --- that a simple rise in the flux is sufficient to make a UFO unstable.
+This illustrates one of the key ideas of the paper --- that a rise in the flux is sufficient to make a UFO unstable.
 Here, time is shown in years.
 For more information, see Section 3.2 of the paper.
 <video poster="fig3.png" width="675" height="270" controls preload>
     <source src="rw_unstable.mp4" media="only screen and (min-device-width: 568px)"></source>
     <source src="rw_unstable.mp4" media="only screen and (max-device-width: 568px)"></source>